teamoutofbounds/joint-project/documentation/SQAP/Management.md

 * Ensure conformance to the requirements of the standards.
 * Ensure the metrics and data provided by the Quality Assurance Engineers is correct.
-* Notify the Product Manager about the state of the project in terms to the conformance to the SQAP.
+* Notify the Product Owner about the state of the project in terms to the conformance to the SQAP.

-#### 3.3.2 Quality Assurance Engineers
+##### 3.3.2 Quality Assurance Engineers

 Quality assurance Engineers (QAE) are members of the QAT with the responsibility
 to: